Building Arpeggio Pt. 2: Music Theory for Programmers

 Wrapping Up

 And that’s it!
 We can define a song with a key, use modes and intervals to find semitones, and use semitones and beats to calculate notes and chords.
-All that’s left is turning frequencies and durations into audio that we can hear.
-Coming up in Part 3!
+All that’s left is turning frequencies and durations into audio that we can hear, which you can read about in Part 3!